Information about software during Covid-19 situation

 During summer of 2020, the team is working hard to ensure that all staff have access to software and training that they will need to teach online in the 20-21 academic year.
 Please note that work is ongoing and all information on software is subject to change as we adapt to the Covid-19 situation.
 Software that has been used by the faculty in previous years will still be available wherever possible for teaching in the 20-21 academic year.
 The university may decide to release software (that is not currently available) to the entire campus [accurate as of September 2020] or new software may become available as time progresses in this developing situation.

 Many of our staff have been asking us: “How am I supposed to know what software I should use?”
-To help you to identify the most appropriate software available to you, we are putting on a series of “Digital Teaching Showcases” over the summer.
+To help you to identify the most appropriate software available to you, we ran a “Digital Teaching Showcase” in the summer of 2020.

 Software we currently recommend